Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 \citep{miettinen2006sources}
 - "construction of a shared object is essential to innovation and novelty"
 - "the formulation of a critical problem already implies the possibility and direction of the solution"

+\citep{kerosuo2010promoting}
+- "The creation of new practices, ie. the creation of social innovations, is a slow process"
+- in order to understand the process of innovation, contradictions in the scrutinized activity and their transformations need to be understood